trailofbits/testing-handbook/content/docs/crypto/wycheproof/_index.md

 #### Takeaway

 Finding such mistakes can be challenging, but using Wycheproof test vectors helps identify corner cases like these.
-Investing time in creating a reusable testing harness with slight modifications for different constructions can go a long way in ensure these vulnerabilities do not go undetected.
+Investing time in creating a reusable testing harness with slight modifications for different constructions can go a long way in ensuring these vulnerabilities do not go undetected.